Lucent Springs

 MSW / LCSW

-Jessica Goldberg is a licensed clinical social worker and a Gestalt therapist.
-Over the last 10 years she has focused on serving adolescents, parents, victims of trauma, and other vulnerable populations.
-For the past three years she has been focused on providing therapy to women in recovery from domestic violence and sexual trauma.
-Her passion is to serve her community by offering mindfulness-based therapies.
-Jessica's other passions include playful parenting, ACT therapy, and adventures with her husband and two sons.
+Jessica Goldberg is a licensed clinical social worker and a Gestalt therapist with over 15 years of working with women in recovery from trauma and navigating life's transitions.
+Jessica is trained in EMDR, ACT, and does parts work both from the perspective of IFS and Gestalt therapy.
+For the past three years she has been focused on providing therapy to women in midlife as they navigate the changes in their inner and outer worlds.
+Her passion is to serve her community by offering mindfulness-based therapies that are decolonizing and de-stigmatizing.
+Jessica's other passions include paddleboarding on the Ichetucknee River, teaching about the Feminine Archetypes, and having adventures in nature with her husband and two sons.

 Troy Rosslow